 - University canteen: €2–€4/meal

-- Eating out: More affordable in smaller cities
+- Eating out: Costs are lower in affordable cities in Germany

 Transport

-- Semester ticket (often included in student fees): Free regional/local transport
+- Semester ticket (often included in student fees): Free regional/local travel

 - Standalone monthly pass: €30–€60